wp-healthcheck/wp-healthcheck/readme.txt

 = [1.4.0] 2024-07-16 =
 * Changed: Bumped the minimum PHP version up to 7.0.
 * Changed: Bumped the minimum WordPress version up to 5.0.
-* Changed: Bumped the tested WP version up to 6.5.5.
+* Changed: Bumped the tested WP version up to 6.6.
 * Fixed: Added sanitization to some specific inputs.

 = [1.3.4] 2022-03-29 =
-* Change: Update the user agent for the API request.
+* Changed: Updated the user agent for the API request.
-* Bump up the WP supported version.
+* Changed: Bumped the tested WP version up to 5.9.2.

 = [1.3.3] 2021-02-15 =
 * Bump up the WP supported version.